Medical Device Integration

 Unsolicited bulk email is regulated by law in a number of jurisdictions.
 If you intend to send unsolicited bulk email to persons outside of Masimo, either while acting on Masimo’s behalf or using Masimo’s computing or communications equipment or facilities, you should contact your supervisor or the Compliance Officer for approval.

-All data residing on or transmitted through Masimo’s computing and communications facilities, including email and word processing documents, is the property of Masimo and subject to inspection, retention and review by Masimo, with or without an employee’s or third party’s knowledge, consent or approval, in accordance with applicable law.
+All data residing on, transmitted through or received by Masimo’s computing and communications facilities and equipment, including voicemail, email, documents, electronic storage media and other similar systems, is the property of Masimo and subject to inspection, retention and review by Masimo, with or without an employee’s or third party’s knowledge, consent or approval, in accordance with applicable law.
 Any misuse or suspected misuse of Masimo’s assets must be immediately reported to your supervisor or the Compliance Officer.

 One of Masimo’s most important assets is its confidential information.
-As an employee of Masimo, you may learn of information about Masimo that is confidential and proprietary.
+As an employee of Masimo, you may learn of information about Masimo that is confidential or proprietary.
 You also may learn of information before that information is released to the general public.
-Employees who have received or have access to confidential information should take care to keep this information confidential.
-Confidential information includes non-public information that might be of use to competitors or harmful to Masimo or its customers if disclosed, such as business, marketing and service plans, financial information, product architecture, scientific data, engineering and manufacturing ideas, designs, databases, customer lists, pricing strategies, personnel data, personally identifiable information pertaining to Masimo’s employees, customers or other individuals (including, for example, names, addresses, telephone numbers and social security numbers), and similar types of information provided to Masimo by its customers, suppliers and partners.
+Employees who have received or have access to confidential or proprietary information should take care to keep this information confidential.
+Confidential or proprietary information includes non-public information that might be of use to competitors or harmful to Masimo or its customers, suppliers, vendors, partners or collaborators if disclosed, such as business, marketing, product and service plans, financial information, product architecture, scientific data, engineering and manufacturing ideas, designs, databases, customer lists, pricing strategies, personnel data, personally identifiable information pertaining to Masimo’s employees, customers or other individuals (including, for example, names, addresses, telephone numbers and social security numbers), and similar types of information provided to Masimo by its customers, suppliers, vendors, partners and collaborators.
 This information may be protected by patent, trademark, copyright and trade secret laws.

-In addition, because Masimo interacts with other companies and organizations, there may be times when you learn confidential information about other companies before that information has been made available to the public.
-You must treat this information in the same manner as you are required to treat Masimo’s confidential and proprietary information.
-There may even be times when you must treat as confidential the fact that Masimo has an interest in, or are involved with, another company.
+In addition, because Masimo interacts with other companies and organizations, there may be times when you learn confidential or proprietary information about other companies before that information has been made available to the public.
+You must treat this information in the same manner as you are required to treat Masimo’s confidential or proprietary information.
+There may even be times when you must treat as confidential the fact that Masimo has an interest in, or is involved with, another company.

-You should also take care not to inadvertently disclose confidential information.
-Materials that contain confidential information, such as memos, notebooks, computer disks and laptop computers, should be stored securely.
+You should also take care not to inadvertently disclose confidential or proprietary information.
+Materials that contain confidential or proprietary information, such as memos, notebooks, computer disks and laptop computers, should be stored securely.
 Unauthorized posting or discussion of any information concerning Masimo’s business, information or prospects on the Internet is prohibited.
 You may not discuss Masimo’s business, information or prospects in any “chat room,” regardless of whether you use your own name or a pseudonym.
-Be cautious when discussing sensitive information in public places like elevators, airports, restaurants and “quasipublic” areas within Masimo, such as the reception area.
+Be cautious when discussing sensitive information in public places like elevators, airports, restaurants and “quasi- public” areas within Masimo, such as the reception area or in and around Masimo’s facilities.
 All Masimo emails, voicemails and other communications are presumed confidential and should not be forwarded or otherwise disseminated outside of Masimo, except where required for legitimate business purposes.

 It is Masimo’s policy to disclose material information concerning Masimo to the public only through specific limited channels to avoid inappropriate publicity and to ensure that all those with an interest in Masimo will have equal access to information.
 All inquiries or calls from the press and financial analysts should be referred to the Chief Financial Officer.
 Masimo has designated its Chief Executive Officer and Chief Financial Officer as Masimo’s official spokespersons for financial matters and for marketing, technical and other related information.
 Unless a specific exception has been made by the Chief Executive Officer or the Chief Financial Officer, these designees are the only people who may communicate with the press on behalf of Masimo.
-You also may not provide any information to the media about Masimo off the record, for background, confidentially or secretly.
+You also may not provide any information to the media about Masimo off the record, for background, confidentially or secretly, including, without limitation, by way of postings on websites, chat rooms, forums or blogs.

-Waivers of the Code may only be granted by Masimo’s Chief Executive Officer; provided, however, that any waiver of the Code for executive officers (including, where required by applicable laws, Masimo’s principal executive officer, principal financial officer, principal accounting officer or controller (or persons performing similar functions)) or directors may be granted only by the Board of Directors or, to the extent permitted by the rules of The NASDAQ Stock Market, the Audit Committee.
-Any such waiver of the Code for executive officers or directors, and the reasons for such waiver, will be publicly disclosed as required by applicable laws, rules or securities market regulations.
+Waivers of this Code may only be granted by Masimo’s Chief Executive Officer; provided, however, that any waiver of this Code for executive officers (including, where required by applicable laws, Masimo’s principal executive officer, principal financial officer, principal accounting officer or controller (or persons performing similar functions)) or directors may be granted only by the Board of Directors or, to the extent permitted by the rules of The Nasdaq Stock Market LLC, the Audit Committee.
+Any such waiver of this Code for executive officers or directors, and the reasons for such waiver, will be publicly disclosed as required by applicable laws, rules or securities market regulations.

 If you are aware of a suspected or actual violation of Code standards by others, you have a responsibility to report it, by providing a specific description of the violation that you believe has occurred, including any information you have about the persons involved and the time of the violation.
 Please remember that any employee who reports a potential violation or raises a compliance concern in good faith is doing the right thing.
 Whatever means you use to ask questions or report a potential violation, you should do so without fear of retaliation.
 Masimo will take prompt disciplinary action against any employee who retaliates against you, up to and including termination of employment.